zzstoatzz/birdo/README.md

 `index, doubled = df['index'], df['doubled']`

-... giving you two lists which now contain their respective columns
+... giving you two lists which now contain their respective columns.
+Try to `print()` one of them and see how it looks.

 NOTE: in Python you can assign multiple things in the same line like above and below: